20 Incredible views, Lisbon viewpoints and rooftop bars to enjoy!

 What many are surprised by though, is just how hilly Lisbon is.
 Yes, Lisbon is in fact known as the city of 7 hills.
 But, whilst this may pose a challenge in terms of mobility for some, it is also one of Lisbon’s greatest assets.
 With these many hills come many, many exquisite viewpoints and views in Lisbon showcasing the city in an array of different angles and perspectives.

-In this post I’m going to feature a selection of my absolute favourite viewpoints, landmarks, as well as Rooftop bars & restaurants, all with a view!
+In this post, I’m going to feature a selection of my absolute favourite viewpoints, landmarks, as well as Rooftop bars & restaurants, all with a view that you simply have to add to your Lisbon itinerary, to make the most of your visit!

 Looking for more inspiration for your upcoming trip to Lisbon?
 Be sure to check out our perfect one-day Lisbon itinerary.